 What is the purpose of a Comprehensive Plan amendment application?

-Comprehensive Plan amendment applications are how interested parties can propose legislative changes to the content of the Kitsap County Comprehensive Plan, including the land use designation of property on the Land Use Map and corresponding changes to the zoning classification on the Zoning Map.
-The specific types of applications that can be submitted were determined during the earlier scoping phase.
+Comprehensive Plan amendment applications provide an opportunity for interested parties to propose legislative changes to the content of the Kitsap County Comprehensive Plan, including the land use designation of property on the Land Use Map and corresponding changes to the zoning classification on the Zoning Map.
+The specific types of eligible applications for the 2018 process were determined during the scoping phase.
 All applications are reviewed against the decision criteria provided in Section 21.08.070 of the Kitsap County Code.

 Site-specific amendment applications are for requesting an amendment to the Kitsap County Comprehensive Plan Land Use Map that affects no more than five contiguous parcels.
 A site-specific amendment only affects the Comprehensive Plan Land Use Map and the Kitsap County Zoning Map - it does not affect the text of the Comprehensive Plan or Kitsap County development regulations.

 Applications for site-specific amendments were accepted from January 9, 2018 to February 6, 2018 for the following areas of consideration:

 Changing the land use designation to Mineral Resource Overlay (MRO) on property outside urban growth areas.Changing the land use designation to Forest Resource Lands (FRL) on property outside urban growth areas.Changing the land use designation on property within an Urban Growth Area for the purpose of infill and redevelopment.

 Click the blue box above to learn more about the site-specific amendments that were submitted.

 What amendments will continue into the next phase?